Onat/DecentralizedApplications/README.md

 These type based classifications and an understanding of the network effect implies a natural ecosystem is developing where there are a relatively small number of Type I Decentralized Apps, more Type II Decentralized Apps and still more Type III Decentralized Apps.
 A useful frame of reference would be: there are a small number of widely used computer “Operating Systems” (Linux, Android, OSX, Windows), a larger number of “Technology Stacks” (Google, Apple, Facebook, Amazon, Twitter, Evernote, Dropbox) that work on top of these operating systems, and a much larger number of end-user applications built on top of these technology stacks.

 ### 5\.
-Establishing Consensus - Proof of Work, Proof of Stake, and Decentralized Apps
+Establishing Consensus - Proof of Work, Proof of Stake, and Proof of Resources in Decentralized Apps

 **A. Proof of Work**